Keparoo/kepweb/README.md

 This project was originally bootstrapped with create-react-app.
 It has been refactored and restructured to use Vite as the development server.

-The web components for this site were originally Material UI components.
+The web components for this site were originally imiplemented with Material UI components.
 I have since replaced the Material UI components with my own React components built from scratch to allow better customization with carefully structured CSS.

 - The form submission uses https://formsubmit.co to forward email.